Magicbooks-io/.github/profile/README.md

  <li>3:Developers can sell and mediate first-party ads, earn for contributing valuable data to the decentralized bookChain,
-  and participate in the development and growth of a new method and channel for online advertising while creating a source of wealth controlled by ordinary people, authors, creators, educators, musicians, and developers, free from harch censorship and poised to attract a new generation of small businesses embracing the creator-driven online ad market.</p>
+  and participate in the development and growth of a new method and channel for online advertising while creating a source of wealth controlled by ordinary people, authors, creators, educators, musicians, and developers, free from harsh censorship and poised to attract a new generation of small businesses embracing the creator-driven online ad market.</p>

  <h2>Getting Started</h2>
+ <h3>Install Via NPM</h3>
+ <p>We created a simple wrapper around the API you can install via NPM:</p>
+ <code>npm install magicbooks-api</code>
  <h3>API Endpoint</h3>
  <p>The base API endpoint for all Magicbooks.io api calls is:</p>
  <code>https://api.magicbooks.io/{endpoint}</code>